 * Remember, we are solar installers, not accountants.
 Please contact your tax professional to confirm how you can make use of the ITC.

-With net-metering, you receive the full benefit of any electricity your array produces even if you don’t consume that electricity during that month.
-Moreover, if it happens that you have produced more electricity than you consumed for the entire year, then OPALCO will send you a check for the excess production times the wholesale electricity rate (roughly $0.045/kWh). *OPALCO charges a flat fee of $42.57 each month, even if you use no electricity.
+Net Metering OPALCO members with grid-tied solar PV systems are eligible for net-metering.
+Net-metering means that if your array produces more electricity than you consume (common in summer months) then you earn credits ($0.0882/kWh) for the electricity you sent back to the grid.
+During a later month, if you consume more electricity than your array produces (common in winter months) then you retrieve those credits.
+Moreover, if it happens that you have produced more electricity than you consumed for the entire year, then OPALCO will send you a check for the excess production at the same solar rate ($0.0882/kWh). *OPALCO charges a flat fee of $50 each month, even if you use no electricity.
 This is known as the facilities charge and allows OPALCO to cover infrastructure costs even as electricity consumption varies.